ROBROICH/SAP_AND_AZURE_IOT_DEMO/README.md

 * Append a HTTP POST Action to the GET-request
 * The logic app creates an SAP sales order via the Odata Gateway
+* Caution!
+The formula @outputs('GET') refers to the name of the previous HTTP element.
+Please be aware of the references.

 ```
 Headers: